Actindo-AG/Documentation/PIM/Operation/02_ManageVariants.md

   The selected attribute value is displayed in the box.

 4. Click the [SAVE] button in the bottom right corner.
-  The new variant is added to the product.
+  The new variant has been added to the product.
 The *Add single variant* window is closed.
 The variant is displayed in the variants list.

   ![Variant added](../../Assets/Screenshots/PIM/Products/List/Variants/VariantAddedCreate.png "[Variant added]")

 5. Click the [SAVE] button in the upper right corner.
-  The variant is saved.
+  The variant has been saved.
 The product view is closed.
-The variant is displayed in the products list when you enable the **All products** option in the *Variants* drop-down list at the top of the products list.
+The variant is displayed in the product list when you enable the **All products** option in the *Variants* drop-down list at the top of the product list.

 ### Create multiple variants

+Create multiple variants at once for the same master product.

 #### Prerequisites

-A variant set is created to the attribute set of the product you want to assign the variants to, see [Create a variant set](../Integration/07_ManageVariantSets.md#create-a-variant-set).
+A variant set has been created to the attribute set of the product you want to assign the variants to, see [Create a variant set](../Integration/07_ManageVariantSets.md#create-a-variant-set).

 #### Procedure
 *PIM > Products > Tab LIST > Button Add > Tab Variants > Select variant set > Button Add*